 The interest on I Bonds is credited monthly and automatically reinvested every six months.
 You get all the accumulated interest when you cash out.
 You don’t get a separate payout monthly or quarterly.

-You pay tax on the interest from I Bonds only when you decide to cash out, whereas you must pay taxes on the interest from CDs and bond funds every year even if you reinvest the interest.
+By default, you pay tax on the interest from I Bonds only when you cash out, whereas you must pay taxes on the interest from CDs and bond funds every year even if you reinvest the interest.
 The interest from I Bonds is exempt from state and local income taxes.
 I Bonds are more appealing than other CDs and bonds because you have the tax deferral and the exemption from state and local income taxes.

 Where to Buy I Bonds